 Why Content is Like Water: The Importance of Responsive Design

 What does this mean?
-If you think of your content on a website as water, and pour it from one device to another – the water remains the same, but the shape, environment, and view of the water is changed per device.
+If you think of your content on a website as water.
+And you pour it from one device to another.
+The water remains the same, but the shape, environment, and view of the water is changed per device.

 A responsive design is important for any individual or organization’s website for a variety of reasons including, but not limited to:

 Managing and updating one site that affects many representations/devices.

 Improving search engine rankings by offering mobile-friendly sites.